A Plan to Renew the Promise of American Life, Plank 14

 Comparison:

-• Old: Election day is first Tuesday in Nov.
-(Nov.
-2 through 8).
+- Old: Election day is first Tuesday in November (can fall on Nov.
+2nd through 8th)

-• New: Election day is second Monday in May (May 8 through 14).
+- New: Election day is second Monday in May (can fall on May 8th through 14th)

 Currency Images